Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-Next, we consider the metric that is induced by the Gibbons-Hawking ansatz for the harmonic function $\epsilon^{-1} + h$ and connection $\eta$, and we rescale it by a factor of $\epsilon$.
+From now on, the metric that is induced by the Gibbons-Hawking ansatz with the harmonic function $\epsilon^{-1} + h$ and $\eta$, and is rescaled by a factor of $\epsilon$, will be called the Gibbons-Hawking metric and will be denoted as $g^{GH}$.
 Explicitly, it is given by

 and its K\"ahler forms are